-The second one doesn’t show enough to hold the hiring manager’s eye, which means your resume will be relegated to the “pass” pile.
+The second one will be relegated straight into the “pass” pile.

 Itching for more advice and examples of a summary or objective for commercial and residential painting resumes?
 Check out our guides: How To Write A Resume Summary: 21 Best Examples You Will See and 20+ Resume Objective Examples - Use Them On Your Resume (Tips)

 "If It Matters, We're on It."

 That’s not only Valspar Paint’s slogan - it’s what the hiring manager is thinking as they sift through that stack of painter resumes.

 So, talk about your past work experience in a way that’s as vivid as YInMn blue.